ChanMunFai/querychatbot/README.md

 ### Run the app locally
 1. Clone the repository.
-2. Install the required depencies from `requirements.txt`.
+2. Create a virtual environment and install the required depencies from `requirements.txt`.
   - Note that instructions differ slightly for [Windows](https://docs.python.org/3/library/venv.html).

 ```